Christoph16478/iq/iq_java.md

 ----

 **What is the best way to inject dependency?
-Also, state the reason.**
+Also, state the reason?**

 There is no boundation for using a particular dependency injection.
 But the recommended approach is -